This Is What Post-Traumatic Growth After The Pandemic Can Look Like

 Lean into spirituality.

 A study of people in Madrid during lockdown found that a combination of spirituality and a search for meaning in life predicted growth.
 While the authors also found that the support of a religious community can help facilitate growth, religious affiliation isn’t a prerequisite here: The authors distinguish between religiosity (following a particular faith) and spirituality (a search for the meaning of life).
 Feeling united with others and acting in line with our values can help us find meaning during the pandemic, as can leaving space “to ask ourselves the big questions, about life and death, about our society, about human nature,” says study author María Prieto-Ursúa, PhD, of the Universidad Pontificia Comillas in Madrid.
 Instead of succumbing to external pressures to engage in “pandemic projects” and self-improvement quests, it’s okay to spend any extra free time the pandemic has afforded you turning inward.
-“Let’s leave time for reflection and transcendence,” Dr. Prieto-Ursúa advises.
+“Let’s leave time for reflection and transcendence,” Dr Prieto-Ursúa advises.

 Be of service to others.

-In her research of post-traumatic growth following the 2014 Isla Vista shootings in Santa Barbara, CA, Dr. Felix found that students who got involved in advocacy work or helping the community heal in the weeks following the event were more likely to report post-traumatic growth six months later than those who did not.
-“Getting outside yourself and using your experiences to benefit other people in some way… is the ultimate way of taking something that’s been miserable and scary and turning it into something you can value,” says Dr. Tedeschi.
+In her research of post-traumatic growth following the 2014 Isla Vista shootings in Santa Barbara, California, Dr. Felix found that students who got involved in advocacy work or helping the community heal in the weeks following the event were more likely to report post-traumatic growth six months later than those who did not.
+“Getting outside yourself and using your experiences to benefit other people in some way… is the ultimate way of taking something that’s been miserable and scary and turning it into something you can value,” says Dr Tedeschi.
 That could mean helping your elderly neighbors secure vaccine appointments, volunteering your time with an organization involved with COVID-19 relief, or simply being a supportive friend to someone in the thick of their own trauma.

 Advertisement

 One reason this point is particularly important: In general, the more stress you experience, the higher your potential for growth, says Dr. Dominick.
 She found, for instance, that people who have gotten sick with and then recovered from COVID-19 themselves have had significantly more growth than those who have stayed healthy.
-That said, the relationship between magnitude of stress and opportunity for growth is likely curvilinear, she says: If things are too stressful, you won’t have the resources to make meaning — you’re just in survival mode.
+That said, the relationship between the magnitude of stress and opportunity for growth is likely curvilinear, she says: If things are too stressful, you won’t have the resources to make meaning — you’re just in survival mode.
 And for every person who’s starting to feel like they’re finally getting a chance to breathe again, there’s someone else who isn’t.
 They may have been struggling with issues like chronic illness or poverty before the pandemic, and have only experienced more pressure as the result of the last year.
 There’s a very real need for people who can to spend their time, money, and energy lifting up people who continue to struggle — and if it benefits both parties, all the better.

 There’s no magic switch you can flip to achieve post-traumatic growth, and not everyone will (or will want to) experience it.
 The biggest indicator that you’ve tapped into PTG is a deep-seated sense that your core beliefs have been fundamentally altered.
 If you feel that way, the growth will be lasting, the experts agree.
-There may be additional work ahead of you; changing your behavior to fall in line with your new values can take intentional effort, Dr. Felix notes.
+There may be additional work ahead of you; changing your behavior to fall in line with your new values can take intentional effort, Dr Felix notes.
 But her research underscores a message of hope.
 Despite the loss and trauma of the past year, she says, “the human capacity to adapt and heal from stress is really amazing.”

 Advertisement